This is a good thing because existing users migrating from

 of useful features.
 The Embed Profile checkbox is very important

 and will reflect your choice of Color Management Policy.
 Notice that the dialog even informs us which profile

 is being embedded within the document.

-screen shot shown below (figure 24) is how the
+screen shot shown below (figure 24) is how the dialog appears in macOS

-dialog appears on a macOS system.
+Big Sur.
 The Windows dialog looks slightly

-different, but is functionally identical to the Mac.
+different, but is functionally identical to macOS.